Brumawen/zcservice/README.md

 ## Configuration

 There are a few configuration options available.
 To set these, edit the config.json file that zcservice creates when it first runs.
 This file contains json text with the following properties
-* id: This is a globally unique identifier generated for this installation.
+* <b>id</b>: This is a globally unique identifier generated for this installation.
+* <b>name</b>: This is the name of the service.
+Defaults to "ZCService"
-* defaultServiceType: This is the service type that the zcservice registers itself as.
+* <b>defaultServiceType</b>: This is the service type that the zcservice registers itself as.
 It is also the service type that is used if a web request does not specify a service type.
+Defaults to "_zcservice._tcp"

 ## API Methods